shakti1590/Contact-list-using-react/README.md

 #### Problem statement:
- - Create a simple calculator app.
+ - Create a contact list app to manage contacts.

 #### Technology Used:
  - React Js